-Total cash compensation includes annual base salary and monthly (or annual) vehicle allowance (or leased vehicle or employer-provided vehicle, etc.).
+Total cash compensation includes annual base salary and monthly vehicle allowance.

 Annual base salary

 Annual base salary is considered in the context of the total compensation package.

 Vehicle provisions

 Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
 The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.